 King George Ascot Betting

 The King George Ascot betting is one of the highlights on the flat horse racing calendar.
 Run at Ascot racecourse the King George VI and Queen Elizabeth Stakes is the main race on a top card that is always staged towards the end of July each year.

 King George Odds – King George VI Stakes

 The King George Ascot betting is normally on show with most bookmakers throughout the year in their ante post sections.

-However, the King George odds will start to take more shape in the weeks and days building up to the King George race, while other contests like the Coral Eclipse and the Epsom Derby and Oaks are other contests that can often have a huge bearing on the King George Ascot betting – these other three Group one race are run just before the King George at Ascot and often attract the same top-class middle-distance horses.
+However, the King George odds will start to take more shape in the weeks and days building up to the King George race, while other contests like the Coral Eclipse and the Epsom Derby and Oaks can often have a huge bearing on the King George Ascot betting – these other three Group one race are run just before the King George at Ascot and often attract the same top-class middle-distance horses.

 King George Runners

-With the King George VI and Queen Elizabeth Stakes being one of the key Group One middle distance horse races in the world then we often see King George VI and Queen Elizabeth Stakes runners from all over the globe head to Ascot racecourse to target the race.
+With the King George VI and Queen Elizabeth Stakes being one of the key Group One middle-distance horse races in the world, we often see King George VI and Queen Elizabeth Stakes runners from all over the globe head to Ascot racecourse to target the race.

 The Ascot King George is also now Britain’s second richest horse race, with only the Epsom Derby worth more.